 From 1992 to 2007, he was a faculty member of the Lynn University Conservatory of Music in Boca Raton.
 From 1996-2011 he was a member of the Florida International University faculty, and from 1998 to 2013 he was a faculty member of Florida Atlantic University in Boca Raton.
-He is a founding member of the Florida Woodwind Quintet, in residence at Florida Atlantic University, and a member of the NODUS Ensemble, a contemporary music group in residence at Florida International University.
 He served as First Clarinetist of the Florida Grand Opera Orchestra and the Atlantic Classical Orchestra.
+He was a founding member of the Florida Woodwind Quintet and played with the contemporary music group NODUS Ensemble.
+His band Klezmer East enjoyed a popular following in South Florida.

-As a noted pedagogue, Green has developed a course in Klezmer music, which he has taught at Florida Atlantic University, Florida International University and Skidmore and Williams colleges.
+As a noted pedagogue, Green has developed a course in Klezmer music, which he has taught at Florida Atlantic University, Florida International University and Skidmore and Williams Colleges.
 He has performed at the “Watch and Play” program for children at Tanglewood and given master classes at Boston University’s Tanglewood Institute.
 His activity as a jazz clarinetist in South Florida included engagements at the Lotz Music Series, Miami’s Jazz in the Gables and the Jazz Summit in Fort Lauderdale.
 Jazz appearances in New England have included the Music and More festival in New Marlborough, Made in the Berkshires in Pittsfield and the Green Street Café in Northampton, all in Massachusetts.